rsmp-nordic/rsmp/readme.md

 This is a Ruby implementation of the RSMP protocol, including:
  - RSMP classes (engine) that can be used to build RSMP tools
  - Ruby command-line tools for starting RSMP supervisors or sites
- - An initial set of Cucumber tests for testing RSMP implemenetations.

 The code has so far only been tested on Mac.

 ## Installation
 You need a recent version of Ruby intalled.
-Latest is recommended.
+2.6.3 or later is recommended.

 Install required gems:
 $ gem intall bundler